torrinworx/Blend_My_NFTs/README.md

 The software in its current state is not farily user friendly but with a really basic understanding of programing you can opporate it easily.
 You can learn the programing skillz needed in ten minutes! :)

-Blend_My_NFTs works with Blender 3.0.0 on Windows 10 or macOS BigSure 11.6.
+Blend_My_NFTs works with Blender 3.0.0 on Windows 10 or macOS Big Sur 11.6.

 ## Youtube Tutorial Series